jballas/web-dev-hw/final-project/README.md

 - Step 5: `<nav>` bar, footer
 - Step 6: create Contact form elements

+This wasn't hard to put together.
+I used some of content from my wordpress website, but I made sure to recreate the code from scratch and not just copy and paste.
+After I get my layout and content, then I have to change it depending on my

 ### Coding CSS

 - Step 1: Focus adding css to index.html: classes, h1, etc.